Productivity & Time Management for Traders

 Creating a Distraction-Free Environment

-Turn off unnecessary notifications, close irrelevant browser tabs, and keep your workspace clutter-free.
+Turn off unnecessary notifications, close irrelevant browser tabs (or batch tabs together), and keep your workspace clutter-free.

 A clean environment helps with clear thinking.